U.S. consumers loosen purse strings as holidays start

 Overall retail sales, however, gained only 0.2 percent as automobile sales fell and cheaper gasoline weighed on receipts at service stations.
 Retail sales rose 0.1 percent in October.

-Consumer spending slowed in September and October, despite a tightening labor market, which is lifting household income.
+Consumer spending slowed in September and October, despite a tightening labour market, which is lifting household income.

 Better income prospects are helping to prop up consumer sentiment.
 In a separate report, the University of Michigan's consumer sentiment index rose to 91.8 early this month from a reading of 91.3 in November.

-Consumers' attitudes toward purchases of major household items were the strongest since 2005, though they were less enthusiastic about buying automobiles than in November.
+Consumers' attitudes towards purchases of major household items were the strongest since 2005, though they were less enthusiastic about buying automobiles than in November.

 "Consumer sentiment remains elevated ...
 That speaks well of the current consumer mindset and bodes well for stronger consumer spending in the coming quarters," said Jim Baird, chief investment officer at Plante Moran Financial Advisors in Kalamazoo, Michigan.